MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-mysql-to-passwordless-connection.md

 ---

-You can also enable managed identity on an Azure hosting environment by using the Azure CLI.
+You can also assign managed identity on an Azure hosting environment by using the Azure CLI.

 ### [Service Connector](#tab/service-connector-identity)